-Spatial Analytics Solution
+Spatial Analytics

-Validate your project across different metrics using multi-source spatial data with DBF’s predictive geospatial analytics solution and proprietary KPIs
+Validate your project across different metrics using multi-source spatial data with DBF’s predictive geospatial analytics solution and proprietary KPIs.

 What is Spatial Analytics?

 Spatial analytics gives you data-driven insights on site selection, sustainable urban planning, energy-efficient design and construction ideas, and immersive project visualization.
+With DBF’s geospatial analytics, you can ensure smarter, more resilient, and 50% cost-effective built environments.

 Design Validation and Optimization